Musto entered the final round five strokes back and in 12th place.

 Owen has led the Midshipmen to six NCAA Regional appearances, including their 2012 NCAA Championship berth at the U-M Golf Course in Ann Arbor, Mich.
 In the spring of 1998, he guided the Mids to a fifth-place finish at the Eastern Championship and their first NCAA Regional appearance.
 Anchored by one of the most successful golfers in the program’s history in All-American Aaron Wright, Navy finished 19th at the East Regional held at Melrose Golf Course in Hilton Head, South Carolina.

-Seven Navy players have won the Patriot League individual crown since 1997, including Chris House (`13) who paced the field with his 3-over par, 219 at the Saucon Valley Golf Club in the Lehigh Valley last spring.
+Seven Navy players have won the Patriot League individual crown since 1997, including Chris House (‘14) who paced the field with his 3-over par, 219 at the Saucon Valley Golf Club in the Lehigh Valley in the spring of 2013.

-Additionally, Navy has had four players earn Patriot League Rookie of the Year accolades in the last eight years.
-Senior David Hall put together a near flawless performance at the 2011 championship which earned him a second-place finish and Patriot League Rookie of the Year recognition.
-Two years ago, August Jonas just missed claiming the title placing sixth overall at the conference tournament.
+Additionally, Navy has had four players earn Patriot League Rookie-of-the-Year accolades in the last 11 years.
+David Hall (‘14) put together a near flawless performance at the 2011 championship which earned him a second-place finish and Patriot League Rookie of the Year recognition.
+Three years ago, August Jonas, the Mids’ 2014-15 team captain, just missed claiming the title placing sixth overall at the conference tournament.

 Prior to being named head coach at Navy in 1991, Owen served as an assistant coach for the Midshipmen for four years.